efekarakus/efekarakus-blog/_posts/2025-01-08-goodput-degradation-in-rate-limited-systems.md

 tags: [distributed systems, operational excellence]
 ---

 In this post, we'll explore how "goodput" (the rate of useful, successful work completed) degrades under increasing load, particularly in multi-step workflows that depend on rate-limited services.
+We'll also see why throttling incoming requests leads to more useful work.

 {: style="overflow: auto; display: block;"}
 ![architecture](/assets/goodput-degradation/arch.png){: style="float: left; margin: 0px 15px 0px 0px;" width="250"} To illustrate this observation, let’s imagine we have a worker service that polls messages from a queue and needs to call a single downstream dependency to process each message.